 1243 Culture Comparison

-Felipe talks about how life seems different in Columbia and Ecuador.
+Felipe talks about how life seems different in Colombia and Ecuador.

 - Slide Show

 Katia: Good, good, but, you know, I was wondering for me Ecuador and Colombia seem to be so the same.
 Can you tell me how can I distinguish them or what is the difference between Ecuador and Colombia?

 Felipe: Well I don't think, maybe OK let's say culture is pretty much the same but let's talk about people OK?
 Ecuadoreans and Colombians are different I think.
 Colombian people are more hard working people.
 They really, they really worry about working and earning a lot of money and stuff like that, you know.
 But Ecuadoreans are more like, you know, easy-going people so I think that's the main difference between them.